GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. To perform the installation follow these steps

-1. Right-Click the solution and click **Manage NuGet Packages**
+1. Right-Click the solution and click **Manage NuGet Packages**.

    ![](./23_new.png)

 1. Type **Microsoft.Bot.Builder.Azure.Blobs** and install the package as shown in the image.
-Go to **Browse**, search for the package in searchbar and then install by selecting the latest version
+Go to **Browse**, search for the package in searchbar and then install by selecting the latest version.

    ![](./24_new.png)